 Everybody knows the mantra: ‘In case of an emergency, stay calm.’
 For first responders we might add ‘stay calculated.’
 As life-threatening fires and traffic accidents progress, it is vital that firefighters and other emergency personnel know how to best respond.
 That’s where we come in: we fly over.

-When talking about drones, does the word BVLOS jump to mind or does this just sound like gibberish to you?
-Either way you’ve landed on the right page to learn more about the term because you’ll be seeing it pop up more and more as drone regulations begin to catch up to speed with the drone industry.
+When talking about drones, does the word BVLOS jump to mind, or does this just sound like gibberish to you?
+Either way you’ve landed on the right page to learn more about the term.
+You’ll be seeing it pop up more and more as drone regulations begin to catch up to speed with the drone industry.

 Before diving into what beyond visual line of sight (BVLOS) entails, it should be made clear that current regulations state that you can only fly an aircraft if its within visual line of sight (VLOS).
 VLOS goes back to when EU regulations were first set and there were only human-piloted aircrafts, meaning the idea of an aircraft being flown without a pilot was unthinkable.
 However, this quickly changed when people started to realise that one can get a better view of the aircraft by simply looking at it rather than flying it.

 "When flying VLOS, it's accepted that an aircraft doesn't necessarily need a pilot, but when airborne, the aircraft must be clearly seen at all times by the person flying it."

 By doing so, the person flying the aircraft is able to monitor its flight path and steer it clear of anything that it may collide with.
 On average, people say that VLOS can go up to about 500m unless something comes in the way, this can be a building or a balloon - basically anything that could get in the way of the pilot’s sight, then the aircraft becomes BVLOS.